codeforeurope/overview/README.md

 This is an overview of Code for Europe and related activities.
 As Code for Europe evolves, this document will change along.

+Please check http://codefor.eu for the event calendar, contact information and more.

 ## Resources

 ### ROUND TABLE